 Each year, our contractors physically walk and check all of our network.
 Reducing water lost to leaks is one of our highest maintenance priorities.
-We use 'listening equipment' to identify hidden leaks and water escaping into the ground, which otherwise may not be found - about 25 new leaks are found each week.
+We use 'listening equipment' to identify hidden leaks and water escaping into the ground, which otherwise may not be found - about 30 new leaks are found each week.
 A major benefit of the program is finding small leaks, before they get bigger.
 Large leaks can be inconvenient for our customers due to water supply interruptions and also the possible damage to their property.
-A leak detection survey covering approximately 2,300 kilometres per year has been assessed as economically efficient when the storage level is less than 80%.
-For storage levels higher or lower than this the length surveyed is decreased or increased accordingly.
+A leak detection survey covering approximately 2,800 kilometres per year has been assessed as economically efficient when the storage level is less than 80%.